AlexArnold-sussex/discnet-hpc/Tutorials/HPC/README.md

   Check this before and after loading/unloading the module.
 - Now try running R from the command line again.
 This time the “R” environment should start.
 Use quit() to close it and to return to your shell.
 - Log out and log back in.
 Trying running R again.
 You will notice that R is missing from your $PATH again.
-- Check the module man page (man module) or help page (module help) to find the command that will save your current collection as a default and makes it available again every time you log in (hint: you will have to add the command to restore it to your *.bash_profile* to trigger it)
+- Check the module man page (man module) or help page (module help) to find the command that will save your current collection as a default and makes it available again to be restored every time you log in (hint: check a previous exercise on where to make those changes)

+<p align="right">(<a href="#top">back to top</a>)</p>

 # JOB HANDLING